tamas6/fdp-website/index.md

   content: Blossom browser extension serves as a framework for Fair Data Protocol
     developers and an environment for Web3 users acting as their user agent allowing Single Sign On.
 It provides complete traceless Web3 browsing and is the first user facing application of FDP.
-You can access the GitHub documentation here.
+You can access the GitHub documentation <a href="https://github.com/fairDataSociety/blossom" title="Blossom repo">here</a>.
   slug: ''
   media:
     image: "/uploads/2022/06/11/shubham-dhage-uxdu0gg5pqq-unsplash.jpeg"